CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

    ![](media/image02.png)

-5. Enter the credentials provided to you via email and proceed with **Sign in** button.
+5. Enter the credentials provided to you via email and click on the **Sign in** button.

    ![](media/image03.png)